 The Cat Fund’s advisory council met this week and reviewed the fund’s finances.
 The vast majority of the reinsurance payouts to insurers will be for Hurricane Milton, the Orlando Sentinel .

 As of Thursday, Oct.
 31, Florida insurers had reported more than 266,800 claims from Milton.
 Some 169,660 of those have been closed without payment, according to the Florida Office of Å˽ðÁ«´«Ã½Ó³» Regulation.
+By Nov.
+7, the total number of claims had grown to 281,260, with total estimated insured losses at more than $3 billion.

 The office and some claims adjusters have reported that much of the damage from Milton is from storm surge and flooding, which is not covered by most property insurance policies.
 And the value of many wind claims have turned out to be below homeowners’ deductible levels.